 Local leadership training takes off

-Rachel Dorroh • Oct 24, 2023
+Rachel Dorroh • October 24, 2023

 The Leadership Tri-County (LTC) training program is back in session for the first time since the pandemic began, this time with the largest class to date.
 For the next nine months, the 30 individuals selected for the 2024 cohort will develop the skills, knowledge, and collaborative network needed to better serve Knox, Laurel, and Whitley counties now and in the future.

-One of the new cohort members, Maisie Nelson, is the executive director of development and communications at Union College.
+One of the new cohort members, Maisie Nelson, is the Executive Director of Development and Communications at Union College.
 “I’m excited to see, especially after we graduate in June, how we continue to network and work together,” she says.

 Union’s president, Dr. Marcia Hawkins, says she encouraged Nelson to apply for the program because of her dedication to the Appalachian region and her collaborative spirit.